How to Change Mac Startup Programs

 - Click on your account name in the left sidebar

-- Highlight those startup apps you wish to remove
+- Highlight those startup apps you want to remove

 - Restart your Mac to see the changes